The classic TV series did not screen on any local Portuguese television stations, but the series was known through other means:

 - (8) DOUTOR WHO E OS CRUZADOS (The Crusade)

 - (9) DOUTOR WHO E OS ABOMINAVEIS HOMENS DAS NEVES (The Abominable Snowmen)

 - (10) DOUTOR WHO E OS ZARBI (and the Zarbi) (The Web Planet)

-The books retained all the internal illustrations (the Target fonts and interior layout were preserved).
+The books retained all the original internal illustrations drawn by Chris Achilleos and others (the Target fonts and interior layout were also preserved).
 (In Dia dos Daleks, the Daleks chant "Será exterminado!", which is "He will be exterminated!")

 - According to the This Week in Doctor Who website, The Face of Evil was seen on BBC Prime in Portugal from 18 July to 8 August 1998.

 The Azores group of islands - an autonomous territory of Portugal - was the location of the United States Air Force's Lajes Field base.
-Circa 1986, Doctor Who was shown there via the US Armed Forces AFRTS closed-circuit station.
+Circa 1986, a run of Tom Baker stories was shown there via the US Armed Forces AFRTS closed-circuit station.

-And in the north of Portugal, viewers in the major city of Porto (and no doubt other towns close to the border with Spain) could receive signals from the Galician station TVG.
-Between February 1988 and September 1991, TVG aired and repeated several dubbed Tom Baker stories under the title "Doutor Who".
+In the north, viewers in the major city of Porto (and no doubt other towns close to the border with Spain) could receive signals from the Galician station TVG; between February 1988 and September 1991, TVG aired and repeated several dubbed Tom Baker stories under the title "Doutor Who".
 (The Galician language shares much with Portuguese.)

 According to ITV's Teletext service, it was announced in mid-1996 that Portugal was one of several countries to show an interest in purchasing the Paul McGann TV Movie, but as far as we have been able to tell, no local TV stations broadcast the film - although it was later released on VHS (see below).